STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - Everything else

 # Tenets I try to live by
 - Time is your most important asset.
 Choose wisely what you spend your time on.
-Patience is also a virtue.
+Patience is a virtue.
 - It is okay to be afraid of failure and rejection.
 You need to find the courage within to keep pressing forward.
 - The only regret that you can have is not making that decision for yourself.
 Regardless of what you choose, there'll be things you like and dislike.
 - Honesty triumphs everything.
 Don't let others doubt your true intentions.
 - The biggest risk is not taking enough risks.
 Sometimes all you need to do is to take that first step.
 - Life is not a zero sum game.
 Do well by doing good.
+- Risk management is extremely important.
+Don't leave things to luck.
 - Luck and privilege exists.
 Don't fret over things you have no control over.
 - Death is always at your doorstep.
 Remember the past, live in the present, plan for the future.